Happy Birthday In Lingala

 When it comes to birthday desserts, Lingala-speaking countries offer a range of sweet treats to satisfy every palate. โ€œBeignetsโ€ (pronounced bay-nay) are deep-fried doughnuts dusted with powdered sugar and are a popular choice.
 Another traditional dessert is โ€œgรขteau au chocolatโ€ (pronounced gah-toh oh shoh-ko-lah), a chocolate cake that is often enjoyed on birthdays.

-See alsoย Happy Birthday In Hausa
+See alsoย Happy Birthday In Norwegian

 Popular birthday drinks